 The term 'payroll vote' has traditionally been used to describe MPs who hold positions from which they would have to resign in order to oppose the government.
-This includes paid and unpaid positions.
+This includes paid and unpaid positions, and comprises positions across all seniority levels.

 The term can also include roles which do not formally bind MPs to vote with the government, but may have been given out by the prime minister in order to reward or encourage loyalty.
 This is the wider payroll vote.

 Ministers and parliamentary private secretaries comprise the traditional payroll vote.
-They are restricted from voting against the government or even "associating themselves with recommendations critical of or embarrassing to the government" by the Ministerial Code.
+They are restricted from voting against the government or even "associating themselves with recommendations critical of or embarrassing to the government" by the ministerial code.
+This is called collective responsibility.

 The ‘wider payroll vote’ is a relatively new phenomenon.
-It is comprised of the traditional payroll vote, as well as the prime minister’s trade envoys and Conservative Party vice-chairs.
+It is comprised of the traditional payroll vote, as well as the prime minister’s trade envoys.
+It also includes Conservative Party vice-chairs, although there is no definitive list of MPs who serve as party vice-chairs.

 Trade envoys are an unsalaried group of parliamentarians who work to promote the United Kingdom’s trade interests in specific markets.
-Though they are a cross-party network, 12 of the 15 trade envoys in the House of Commons at present are Conservatives.
+There are currently 34 trade envoys, 19 of whom sit in the Commons and 15 of whom sit in the Lords.
+Though they are a cross-party network, 15 of the 19 trade envoys in the House of Commons at present are Conservatives, as are the majority of those in the Lords.
+13 GOV.UK, Prime Minister’s Trade Envoys, retrieved 15 September 2022, https://www.gov.uk/government/groups/trade-envoys

 The number of parliamentary private secretaries, trade envoys, vice-chairs and other positions that the prime minister can create is entirely unrestricted.
-Because of the implications this could have for Parliament’s ability to scrutinise government, the Public Administration Select Committee recommended, in 2010, that the payroll vote should be limited to 15% of the membership of the House.
+Because of the implications this could have for parliament’s ability to scrutinise government, the Public Administration Select Committee recommended, in 2010, that the payroll vote should be limited to 15% of the membership of the House (98 with a Commons of 650 MPs).

 An increase in the wider payroll vote was an innovation of Theresa May’s time as prime minister.
 She oversaw a threefold increase in the number of Conservative MPs in the House of Commons with trade envoy positions, without appointing a single non-Conservative trade envoy.
-She also appointed a further 10 MPs as vice-chairs in January 2018, in addition to the existing four.
+She also expanded the number of MPs serving as vice-chairs.